Confirmed Booked Group, You Can Join for 2026 & 2027Know More

 Accommodations

-• Hotel stays in Kathmandu before and after the trek
+• Hotel stays in Kathmandu before the official trek start date

-• Extra nights in Kathmandu due to early arrival, late departure, or changes in itinerary
+• Extra nights in Kathmandu due to early arrival, late departure, or itinerary changes

 Food & Drinks